Privacy notice for online platforms

 - ADAC Service GmbH

-hereinafter collectively referred to as “ADAC”, excepting the companies using data protection information that differs from this privacy notice.
+hereinafter collectively referred to as “ADAC”, unless one of the companies above uses data protection information that differs from this privacy notice.

 2. Controller’s name and address